The government version of a 401(k) makes sense.

 • A loan program

-For certain FERS civilian employees, with a TSP plan, the government also makes automatic matching contributions.
-Employees who are under the CSRS or Civil Service Retirement System are eligible for a TSP plan, but are not eligible for matching contributions.
-Typically, in this case, the matching contributions are one percent independent of employee contributions, and then .05 percent for each one percent contributed by an employee thereafter.
+For certain FERS civilian employees with a TSP plan, the government also makes automatic matching contributions.
+Employees under the CSRS or Civil Service Retirement System are eligible for a TSP plan but do not qualify for matching contributions.
+Typically, in this case, the matching contributions are one percent independent of employee contributions, and then .05 percent for each one percent contributed by an employee after that.
 Military members, generally, are not eligible for these matching contributions.

 Agency Automatic Contributions

-With an Agency Automatic Contribution, once an employee is eligible, their agency automatically makes deposits into their TSP account, regardless of employee contribution amount, as stated above, up to one percent of basic pay, up to the IRS allowed annual limit.
+Once an employee is eligible with an Agency Automatic Contribution, their agency automatically makes deposits into their TSP account, regardless of employee contribution amount, as stated above, up to one percent of basic pay, up to the IRS allowed annual limit.

 Agency Matching Contributions

-With an Agency Matching Contribution, once an employee becomes eligible, the agency will match the first three percent of basic pay, with the next subsequent two percent of basic pay matched fifty cents on the dollar.
+Once an employee becomes eligible with an Agency Matching Contribution, the agency will match the first three percent of basic pay.
+The following two percent of basic pay matched fifty cents on the dollar.

-Are TSP Plan Participants Allowed To Select Their Own Stocks?
+Are TSP Plan Participants Allowed To Select Their Stocks?

-With a TSP plan, participants are not permitted to pick their own individual stocks; instead, they choose investment allocations from up to five different agency approved plans.
-These include U.S. Treasury bonds, fixed income assets, international stocks, common stocks, and small capitalization stocks, each of which carry their own risks and rewards.
+Participants are not permitted to pick their stocks; instead, they choose investment allocations from up to five different agency-approved plans.
+These include U.S. Treasury bonds, fixed income assets, international stocks, common stocks, and small-capitalization stocks, each of which carries its risks and rewards.

 Fixed Income Index Investments

-These types of investments, known as “F” Funds, are invested in high quality securities which track the LBA bond index, a group of U.S. government, mortgage, and corporate securities.
+These types of investments, known as “F” Funds, are invested in high-quality securities which track the LBA bond index, a group of U.S. government, mortgage, and corporate securities.
 F funds are similar to performance to the Vanguard Total Bond Market Index Fund, or VBMFX.
-With an F fund, TSP participants with low risk tolerance are able to avoid the stock market.
+With an F fund, TSP participants with low-risk tolerance can avoid the stock market.

 Government Securities Investments

-Government Securities Investments, or “G” funds, are invested in short term U.S. Treasury securities or bonds, which are guaranteed by the federal government.
-These types of investments are unique in the sense that they are government securities backed by the full faith and credit of the U.S. Government, and are equivalent to high yield stable value funds, meaning that there is almost no risk of either loss of principal or investment.
+Government Securities Investments, or “G” funds, are invested in short-term U.S. Treasury securities or bonds guaranteed by the federal government.
+These types of investments are unique in the sense that they are government securities backed by the full faith and credit of the U.S. Government and are equivalent to high yield stable value funds, meaning that there is almost no risk of either loss of principal or investment.

 Small Capitalization Stock Investments

-“S” funds are invested in a portfolio of stocks that replicate the performance of the Wilshire 4500 Index, and are the largest U.S. stocks, excluding stocks of the Standard and Poor, or S&P Index.
+“S” funds are invested in a portfolio of stocks that replicate the performance of the Wilshire 4500 Index and are the most significant U.S. stocks, excluding stocks of the Standard and Poor, or S&P Index.